Startling Facts on Falling Down the Stairs you Need to Know

 Can you die from falling down the stairs?

-Do you know how many people die falling down stairs?/ Can falling down the stairs kill you?
-More than 12,000 people meet death from falling down stairs every year due to injury from falls.
-This itself tells how fatal a fall could be.
+Do you know how many people die falling down stairs?
+Falling down stairs death statistics show more than 12,000 people meet death every year due to injuries from falls.
+This itself shows how fatal a fall could be.
 Simple tripping down stairs or falling off the stairs can rewrite one’s destiny.

 Since the fall will be very fast, the speed of impacting your head or back will occur in a fraction of a second.
 It can turn out to be detrimental, and you may lose your life if you are careless.
 Sometimes, even minor falls could potentially be fatal.
-Death by falling down stairs can be averted if one is more vigilant and watchful while treading the stairs.
+Death can be averted if one is more vigilant and watchful while treading the stairs.

-What should I do after I fell down the stairs?
+What should I do after I fall down the stairs?
 Not all falls need medical attention.
 However, you could have delayed pain after falling down stairs.
-Once you fell down from the stairs due to the adrenaline rush, you may not be aware of soft tissue injuries.
+Once you fall down, due to the adrenaline rush, you may not be aware of soft tissue injuries.
 Only after the adrenaline levels drop will the pain be felt.
 If you fell off the stairs or have sore muscles after falling down stairs, never take it for granted.
-Lower back pain after falling down stairs and headaches after falling down stairs should not be overlooked.
+Lower back pain and headaches should not be overlooked.

 Getting a comprehensive medical evaluation as soon as possible following a fall will help detect any underlying damage.
 This will make it easier for you to get the medical help you require.
 Early documentation of your injuries will strengthen your claim during the litigation.
 When you neglect your injuries from the outset, the defendant’s insurance has a clear opportunity to cast doubt on your ailments.
 Delaying treatment will increase the severity of your injuries and may necessitate additional treatment.

-Old people falling down the stairs is a common occurrence in multi-storied buildings and apartments.
+Old people often fall down the stairs in multi-story buildings and apartments.
 Making them stay downstairs ensures their safety.
 Let’s see when the fall signals the need for medical attention.
 When you experience the following, never delay getting immediate medical help.

 • Contusion